 Yes, you read right.
 The US Federal Trade Commission tells us that legally, Social Intelligence Corp (a private company) can archive up to 7 years of your online life.

-We already know that prospective employers will often Google applicants, and they probably do check Facebook accounts, Twitter and any other place a person may care to post something online.
+We already know those prospective employers will often Google applicants, and they probably do check Facebook accounts, Twitter and any other place a person may care to post something online.

 7 years is a long time.